issackelly/django-qimg/README.markdown

 Original view based on this blog post by Brad Montgomery:
 <http://bradmontgomery.blogspot.com/2008/07/django-generating-image-with-pil.html>

-Thanks to j00bar for patiently helping me move from php to django
+Thanks to j00bar for patiently helping me move from php to django on irc